Cincinnati College of Mortuary Science: Joseph Henry Clarke

 The first class was organized Monday, March 8, 1882, and ended Saturday, March 13, 1882.
 Six days of intensive training were held in the amphitheater of Pulte Medical College at Seventh and Mound Streets.
 The original class consisted of seven students.
-They were: Frank Waterman, Boston, Massachusetts; George Thomas, Milwaukee Wisconsin; J. F. McCormick, Mt.
-Vernon, Ohio; George Butler, Cumberland, Maryland; John Arnold, Zanesville, Ohio; William Taylor, Paris, Kentucky; and William Greer, Oxford, Ohio.
-After attending the demonstrations at the amphitheater, students were presented with 8"x10" certificates from the Clarke School.
-The certificates were signed by C. M. Lukens, principal and Pulte professor of anatomy, Joseph Henry Clarke, and C. M. Epply, lecturers and demonstrators.

 Following the second class Clarke was financially able to make the school a permanent institution of learning.
 The second class was organized April 24, 1882, at the Pulte Medical College with ten students.
 The school gained its first public recognition when a trade paper published the class material.
 The third class was organized June 6, 1882, with only six students.
 In addition, the fourth class, organized July 11, contained the same number of students, but it was conducted at Luken's office on Race Street.
 The fifth class, organized September 19, became the second largest class of that year with sixteen students.
 The sixth class was the last class of 1882 that was conducted in Cincinnati.
 It was organized November 7 with four students and was held at the Eclectic Medical College at Court and Plum Streets.
 To broaden the knowledge of students and to stimulate interest in the school, Professor Clarke and his colleagues traveled to three larger cities.
 The first stop was Philadelphia, Pennsylvania, on November 22, 1882, where a class was held with fifteen students.
 It was held in a hallway over a drug store at 11th and Market Streets in Philadelphia.